Admission Test Optional Policy and FAQs

 Our concern has always been that students who perceive they scored poorly on the SAT/ACT (or avoided even taking it for the fear of doing poorly) may not apply to BSU thus not allowing us the opportunity to give them the opportunity to be considered for admission.
 Our hope is that making the SAT/ACT optional, though we encourage students to submit test scores if taken, will eliminate this stigma.

-The "No Test Option" is available to new first-year students applying for the Fall 2017 term
+The "No Test Option" is available to new first-year students applying for the Fall 2017 term and later.

 It may be beneficial for some students.
 Standardized test scores are useful, but they are just one indicator of a student’s ability and potential for college success.
 The outcome of one test shouldn’t disqualify a great student from studying at BSU.
 Though we recommend most students submit scores, some may decide not to.